LOBLOLLY - PINE

 Pinus taeda (PIE-nus TIE-dah)

-CULTURE: Easy to grow in acid, sandy soils.
+CULTURE: Extremely fast growing, easy to grow in acid, sandy soils.
 It does not do well at all in alkaline soils, especially white rock.
 It responds to fertilizer although over fertilization and use of pesticides is the cause of the typical pine tree pest problems.

 PROBLEMS: Fusarium gall rust, southern pine beetle, ice storm damage.

 INSIGHT: Loblolly is widely planted and one of the most important timber trees in Texas.
 The name refers to mud holes because of its ability to grow in wetter soils.
 Other pines in this category include slash pine, Pinus elliottii, which is a native of the southeastern states.
 Also often planted commercially in Texas, It closely resembles loblolly pines but differs by having glossy brown cones on short stalks.
 The cone scales are armed with curved spines.
 Short leaf pine or yellow pine is Pinus echinata, long leaf pine is Pinus palustris.
-Allepo pine, Pinus halepensis is one of the most commonly used pines in the Houston area.
+Aleppo pine, Pinus halepensis, is one of the most commonly used pines in the Houston area.
 It will suffer freeze damage in the northern part of the state.